mayu-live/framework/ARCHITECTURE.md

   - body commands
 - Each updater flush produces one batch.
 Standalone commands use singleton batches, and the server never merges adjacent batches.
+- Each queued VDOM update starts with a command checkpoint.
+If a parent error boundary handles a render failure, commands from that failed attempt are discarded and the boundary subtree is rebuilt from its fallback render.

+### Error boundaries

+- A component becomes an error boundary by defining `handle_error(error)` and returning a truthy value when it has updated itself to render a fallback.
+- Boundaries catch render failures from descendants, not their own render or callback failures.
+- A falsey handler continues the search at the next parent.
+If a handler or fallback raises, the new error also continues at the next parent.
+- Handled failures synchronously replace the boundary subtree.
+Unrelated VDOM updates already collected for the same batch are preserved.
+- Unhandled errors are always logged. `server.render_exceptions` controls whether the server also sends a `RenderError` command for the browser overlay.

 ## Components (`lib/mayu/component`)